TheForgedLand/TFL-Pack-Fabric/README.md

 # TFL-modpack

-A Create-Origins centered modpack to be used at TheForgedLand SMP (Not meant for public release)
+A Create-Origins centered modpack to be used at TheForgedLand SMP.

-- Check the [wiki](https://github.com/AliCCfire/TFL-modpack/wiki)! you may find additional info there
+- Check the [ModList](docs/ModList.md)! you may find additional info there